European Labour Mobility Congress

 Participation

-• Free of charge for registered ELMC 2026 participants
+• participation is free of charge for registered ELMC 2026 participants,

 Program – ELMC Warm-Up